 Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many adverse health conditions.

 Many studies have suggested that increasing consumption of plant-based foods like cabbage decreases the risk of diabetes, obesity, heart disease, and overall mortality.
 It can also help promote a healthy complexion, increased energy, and overall lower weight.

 1) Protection from radiation therapy

-A compound found in cabbage and other cruciferous vegetables known as 3,3'-diindolylmethane (DIM) has been shown to protect against the harmful effects of radiation therapy.
+A compound found in cabbage and other cruciferous vegetables known as 3,3'-diindolylmethane (DIM) has been shown to increase short-term survival rates in some animal studies on radiation.